Living Sacrifice: History

 In 2000, Living Sacrifice recorded their fifth full-length album, The Hammering Process, with a more rhythmical sound—more oriented towards groove metal.
 Bruce also sang in one Evanescence song, "Lies".
 In 2001, A Tribute to Living Sacrifice was released.
 The album contains covers of many Living Sacrifice songs by other metal bands and former members, and a Living Sacrifice song from a split EP, Metamorphosis, released in 1993.
 In 2002, Living Sacrifice entered the studio again, resulting in the album Conceived in Fire.
-In June 2003, Living Sacrifice cancelled the rest of one of their tours and announced that Living Sacrifice was disbanding.
+In June 2003, Living Sacrifice canceled the rest of one of their tours and announced that Living Sacrifice was disbanding.

 Each of the band members had other commitments, such as Lance Garvin and Rocky Gray's Soul Embraced, and felt it was time to move on.
 According to several interviews, it was only supposed to be Bruce Fitzhugh's final tour, and after he left, Cory Brandan Putman was supposed to take over Lead Vocals and Rhythm Guitar, and Bryan Gray, formerly of The Blamed was to take over Lead Guitar.

 In March 2005, In Memoriam was released by Solid State Records.
 It is a "best of" album, containing three "newly written and recorded songs by Lance Garvin, Rocky Gray and Bruce Fitzhugh", two songs from each Living Sacrifice album, plus "Enthroned", a 1998 cover of a song originally released on 1992's Nonexistent.
 The three new songs are "In Christ", "Killers", and "The Power of God".

 In 2007, Bruce Fitzhugh was featured on the song "Sixteen", on Demon Hunter's fourth album Storm the Gates of Hell.

 On February 4, 2008, a newly created official MySpace page was updated to announce the reformation of the band.
 They also announced their support of Demon Hunter in the "Stronger Than Hell" tour from May 26 through July 5, 2008.
 On June 10, 2008, Living Sacrifice released a two-song, online-only sampler, Death Machine.
 On the same day at the Dallas, Texas date of the "Stronger Than Hell" tour, vocalist and rhythm guitarist Bruce Fitzhugh announced that the band was working on a new CD which they hoped to release in 2009.
 The album release was delayed by Solid State and eventually came out on January 26, 2010.
 A music video for their lead single off The Infinite Order, "Rules of Engagement", was aired December 22.